brtrdkeller/Assistance-UNSSC-courses/users-tests.md

 Create and amend my learning plan with courses starting in different dates in October and one which is half done.Reach out for help to solve issues.

 {: .result }
-> Not clear how to create a learning plan – was not able to do this.When viewing learning plan from the dashboard, am not able to consistently remove courses.Under my learning plan- one day I get remove course from learning plan as a link which works, and one day
+> Not clear how to create a learning plan – was not able to do this.
+When viewing learning plan from the dashboard, am not able to consistently remove courses.Under my learning plan- one day I get remove course from learning plan as a link which works, and one day
 >
 > I just get the message remove from plan, but it is neither a link, nor a button and doesn’t work for a screen reader.
 >